 — Àdhamh Ó Broin (@Gaeliconsultant) November 27, 2017

 As part of our somewhat impromptu, personalized tour of Argyll, we got to see boobs–big ones.
-The Paps of Jura to be precise.
-Jura is an island of the Inner Hebrides, off the west coast of Scotland, north of Islay and south of Skye, its southern half on a line west of Glasgow.
-These prominent breasts on Jura make for a nice focal point in a photograph across the sound on a sunny day.
+The Paps of Jura, to be precise.
+Jura is an island of the Inner Hebrides off the west coast of Scotland, north of Islay and south of Skye, its southern half on a line west of Glasgow.
+These prominent “breasts” make for a nice focal point for a photograph across the Sound of Jura on a sunny day.

-Paps is a Scots term, and the Gaelic is ciochan, pronounced something like KEE uh khen.
-The singular form is cioch.
-See the following resources for more about the term and its accurate spelling (with accent mark on the i) and pronunciation (for the fricative ch):
+“Paps” is a Scots term, and the Gaelic is cìochan, pronounced something like KEE uh khen.
+The singular form is cìoch; note the accent on the i.
+See the following resources for more about the term and its accurate pronunciation (for the fricative ch):

 The Unofficial Guide to Pronouncing Scottish Gaelic – a down-to-earth bit of fun that breaks things down helpfully.
 See the explanation for “ch” pronunciation under “Broad Consonants.”

-Scotland has other ciochan as well, such as the Paps of Glencoe.
+Scotland has other cìochan as well, such as the Pap of Glencoe.
 Lots of paps in Scotland.

 If you prefer American breasts, ogle these: Backyard Brief, January 2017